scoxfield/HackM8/README.md

 ![HACKM8-12-17-2023](https://github.com/scoxfield/HackM8/assets/117548573/a670bc3d-223a-49c8-9313-d59fa9d941f6)

 <p align="center">
-  Hackmate is an innovative app created in React Native and Expo go. <br />
+  Hackmate is an innovative app created in React Native and Expo Go. <br />
   It allows users to quickly view all kinds of hackathons available to the general public and sign up for them. <br />
 </p>